hexchat/documentation/script_python.rst

 	``NOTICE``, ``PART``, a server numeric, etc. Parameters ``userdata`` and ``priority`` have their meanings explained above.

+	You can hook the special event "RAW LINE" to capture all server events.

 	:returns: New Hook Handler

 	.. code-block:: python